umassos/GAIA/README.md

 ```

 ### AWS Parallel Cluster Experiments
-Follow same scripts but add `--cluster-type slurm` flag to each command.
+Follow same scripts but add `--cluster-type slurm` flag to each command and execute GAIA inside the cluster master.

 ## Polices Mapping
 The following tables provides a mapping between policies names and acronyms used in the paper and instructions to run them i.e., the `--scheduling-policy` and `--carbon-policy` flags.